logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-pos-with-multilevel-dynamic-identifiers/_index.md

     4. Open the saved file in a web browser.

         {{<remember>}} During this exercise, ensure that the web page for this file is maintained as the active tab in its browser window.

-2.{{<note>}} You can skip this step if you already have the front\_page interface entity from the previous example, as we will continue to work with it.
+2.  {{<note>}} You can skip this step if you already have the front\_page interface entity from the previous example, as we will continue to work with it.

     In a TestArchitect project, create a [new interface entity](/TA_Help/Topics/Interface_def_Adding.html), name it front\_page, and enter the following two mappings: